ingolemo/drider/readme.md

 `drider.cia` and a `3ds` folder in the `build` directory.

 Homebrew Launcher users should install the `3ds` directory to the root of their sd card.
-Cia users can install the cia file, but please note that you will **also** need to install the `3ds` directory to the root of your sd card.
+Cia users can install the cia file.

 [Lua Player Plus 3ds]: https://github.com/Rinnegatamante/lpp-3ds "lpp-3ds"
 [3dstool]: https://github.com/dnasdw/3dstool